 The second annual Tennis Owners & Managers (T.O.M.)
 Conference played to an engaged and connected audience in Indian Wells, Calif. in late March.
 But even as attendees made their way home from the event, plans were being put in motion by the Tennis Industry Association for next year’s T.O.M.
 Conference, to be held in Miami during the 2016 Miami Open.

-The TIA and the National Sportscasters and Sportswriters Association (NSSA) are again working together to help bring to light the many great stories about tennis—those who play, teach, organize, sponsor and promote the game.
-The TIA will present the Second Annual “Tennis Media Award” to an NSSA member (either a sportswriter or sportscaster) who produces a story judged to be the most informative, interesting, and compelling about the sport of tennis or those involved in the sport.
+The Tennis Industry Association (TIA) and the National Sportscasters and Sportswriters Association (NSSA) are again working together to help bring to light the many great stories about tennis—those who play, teach, organize, sponsor and promote the game.
+The TIA will present the Second Annual “Tennis Media Award” to an NSSA member June 6-8 at the 56th annual NSSA Awards Weekend in Salisbury, N.C.

 A high-powered lineup of tennis, sports and business executives shared their insights, issues, and concerns at the 2015 Tennis Industry Association (TIA) Tennis Summit, held March 17-18 in conjunction with the BNP Paribas Open men’s and women’s professional tennis tournament in Indian Wells, Calif.
 The event was held at the Westin Mission Hills Golf Resort & Spa in nearby Rancho Mirage.